 It’s not as if we have a freezer filled with prepared store-bought frozen foods.
-We only consume fresh, non-processed meals with the exception of a few canned fish, zero-carb condiments such as mustard, and a few spices.
+We only consume fresh, non-processed meals except a few canned fish, zero-carb condiments such as mustard, and spices.
 We were at a loss as to what we’d prepare.
-With all the meat frozen it would have taken hours for anything to defrost.
+With all the meat frozen, it would have taken hours for anything to defrost.

-If we were able to get a strong boil, we could turn off the burner and let the eggs finish cooking in the pan with its lid on, the method we typically use to make hard-boiled eggs.
-Thirty-minutes after turning off the burner with the lid on the pan, the eggs would be cooked perfectly.
 We held our breath while the pan of eggs came to a boil.
-As soon as the strong boil started, the power went out and we immediately covered the eggs.
+If we could get a vigorous boil, we could turn off the burner and let the eggs finish cooking in the pan with its lid on, the method we typically use to make hard-boiled eggs.
+Thirty minutes after turning off the burner with the lid on the pan, the eggs would be cooked perfectly.
+As soon as the vigorous boil started, the power went out, and we immediately covered the eggs.
 Whew!
 We’d have tuna salad after all.

-The property owners and managers have struggled during the pandemic with few tourists booking any of the properties.
+The property owners and managers have struggled during the pandemic, with few tourists booking any properties.
 Many bush homes have sat empty for over a year.
 It’s been a tough time here as well as all over the world.
-With Easter weekend coming up soon, there will be more activity in Marloth Park, not many foreigners, but more likely South African citizens.
+With Easter weekend coming up soon, more activity will be in Marloth Park, not many foreigners, but more likely South African citizens.

-Tonight, Linda and Ken are coming for dinner arriving at 4:00 pm (1600 hours) for sundowners and starters (appetizers).
-This morning, while it was still cool and before working on today’s post, I spent time in the kitchen prepping most of the meal.
-We’ll start with a wide array of starters and finish a few hours later, cooking lemon pepper seasoned flatties (flat cut whole chickens) which Tom will prepare on the braai, along with rice, roasted vegetables, and a green salad with fresh feta and grape tomatoes.
+Tonight, Linda and Ken arrive for dinner at 4:00 pm (1600 hours) for sundowners and starters (appetizers).
+While it was still cool this morning, I spent time prepping most of the meal in the kitchen before working on today’s post.
+We’ll start with a wide array of starters and finish a few hours later, cooking lemon pepper seasoned flatties (flat cut whole chickens), which Tom will prepare on the braai, along with rice, roasted vegetables, and a green salad with fresh feta and grape tomatoes.
 We won’t be having a dessert after such a hearty meal.

-We’ve had a number of visitors this morning, including more wildebeest which stopped by yesterday before the storm, as shown in today’s photos, Several bushbucks, kudus, and an endless stream of warthogs, commonly seen most days, made a visit.
-Frank and The Misses have been hanging around regularly, often right at our feet asking for seeds.
+This morning, we’ve had several visitors, including more wildebeest, which stopped by yesterday before the storm, as shown in today’s photos.
+Several bushbucks, kudus, and an endless stream of warthogs, commonly seen most days, visited.
+Frank and The Misses have been hanging around regularly, often right at our feet, asking for seeds.
 We don’t waste a moment offering them a good-sized portion.

-Speaking of sightings in the garden, last night for the fourth time, Tom spotted the porcupine run across the garden.
+Speaking of sightings in the garden, Tom spotted the porcupine run across the garden for the fourth time last night.
 I have yet to see it, although I look for it many times during the evening.
 They are nocturnal.
 We’re considering purchasing a waterproof night-vision trail cam before our shipment goes out in the next few days.
-Amazon will deliver it to our mailing service in 24 hours in time for the shipment to go out to us.
+Amazon will deliver it to our mailing service in 24 hours in time for the load to go out to us.
 We’ll check this out today and decide on which model to purchase.

-Now I need to get back to work on the treadmill which I avoided this morning while busy in the kitchen and also finish some tasks for tonight’s dinner guests.
+Now I need to get back to work on the treadmill, which I avoided this morning while busy in the kitchen, and finish some tasks for tonight’s dinner guests.